xplshn/bigdl/README.md

 # BigDL: Advanced Binary Management Tool

 BigDL is a sophisticated, Golang-based rewrite of the original BDL, designed to enhance the management and downloading of static binaries with minimal effort.
-This tool is engineered to operate seamlessly on Linux systems, showcasing its independence by eliminating the need for external dependencies such as wget or curl.
-BigDL is particularly well-suited for embedded systems, requiring a minimum of 8MB RAM and storage, with support for Amd64/Aarch64 architectures.
+This tool is made to operate on Linux systems, BigDL is particularly well-suited for embedded systems, requiring a minimum of 8MB RAM and storage, with support for both Amd64 AND Aarch64 architectures.

 ## Features